General Health and Safety Risk Assessment

 - Working guidelines

-Directors must ensure that, to meet the needs of the organisation, there must be an adequate number of competent persons trained to carry out a risk assessment within their area of responsibility.
+Directors must ensure that, to meet the needs of the organisation, there must be an adequate number of competent persons trained to carry out an assessment within their area of responsibility.

 The responsibility for carrying out the risk assessment is a function as well as a responsibility of line managers and it is a task that may be delegated to competent persons.
 Line management must ensure that relevant information is given to those who may be, or who are, exposed to hazards and associated risks while they carry out their duties.